 - Avoid any company that markets their product as a ‘miracle cure.’

 - Stick with companies that have legitimate certification on the product label, such as USP Verified.

 How Does Cannabis Compare in Providing Possible Health Benefits?

-The enormous level of marijuana research has revealed a host of important and exciting findings.
-The thousands of studies conducted to date suggest that cannabis could provide similar benefits to all of the herbal remedies mentioned.
+The thousands of studies conducted to date suggest that cannabis could provide similar benefits to all of the herbal remedies mentioned above.
 Let’s analyze a few of the most pertinent.